-Last Updated on 25th April 2022
+Last Updated on 17th April 2023

 Underground 3D Mapping

-with handheld SLAM scanners
+Capture data with handheld SLAM scanners

-Underground Mapping with a TLS
+Underground Mapping with a Terrestrial Laser Scanner (TLS)

-Due to the complex nature and vastness of mine production, taking such bulky equipment into a mine is not only costly, due to the surveyor needed to utilise the equipment, but also not effective when it comes to repeating scans.
-A surveyor could realistically enter a large mine on a weekly basis, with heavy equipment, taking them away from their analytical work that needs to be conducted.
+Due to the complex nature and vastness of mine production, taking such bulky equipment into a mine is not only costly, due to the surveyor needed to utilise the equipment, but also ineffective when it comes to repeating scans.
+A surveyor could realistically enter a large mine on a weekly basis, with heavy equipment, taking them away from the analytical work that needs to be conducted.

-Underground 3D Mapping with SLAM
+Underground 3D Scanning with SLAM

-A GeoSLAM ZEB SLAM scanner can map an accurate 3D model of a mine, without the need to be in line of sight of a GPS.
-The ZEB scanners have their own internal co-ordinate system, so each scan starts at 0.0.0.
+A GeoSLAM ZEB SLAM scanning device can map an accurate 3D model of a mine, without the need to be in the line of sight of a GPS.
+The ZEB SLAM scanners have their own internal coordinate system, so each scan starts at 0.0.0.

-Using a known co-ordinate system, georeferenced data can be pinpointed to an exact location on the earth’s surface.
+Using a known coordinate system, georeferenced data can be pinpointed to an exact location on the earth’s surface.
 There are many motivations for needing georeferenced data, and depending on the industry you work in, your needs could be different to others.
-Here are a few ways georeferenced data is practically used:
+Here are a few ways georeferenced data is practically used within the mining sector:

 One laser scanner, many solutions

-GeoSLAM scanners can determine accurate stockpile volumes, silo reserve or mining tempos, without the need for GPS.
+GeoSLAM scanners can determine accurate stockpile volumes, silo reserves or mining tempos, without the need for GPS.
 Walk and scan, or attach the scanner to a trolley, drone, pole, or vehicle for remote monitoring of hazardous environments.

-GeoSLAM’s volumes software instantly turns data into actionable 3D information for rapid real-time decision making.
+GeoSLAM’s volumes software instantly turns data into actionable 3D information for rapid real-time decision-making.
 So now you can confidently verify volumes at all stages of the supply chain as frequently as necessary – train staff in minutes, slash survey times and drive down costs.

 With a greater amount of information available due to the easier, cheaper, and more frequent scanning, plus the lack of need for GPS, convergence analysis decisions can be made faster saving time, money and increasing safety.